markusantonwolf/tailwind-css-plugin-custom-color-palette/README.md

 ## Usage

-**The Tailwind CSS Custom Color Palette plugin generates new utilities like `.bg-yourColor-400`, `.text-yourColor-200` or `.border-yourColor-700` based on your defined colors.
-Your defined color will be used as -500 variante.**
+The Tailwind CSS Custom Color Palette plugin generates new utilities like `.bg-yourColor-400`, `.text-yourColor-200` or `.border-yourColor-700` based on your defined colors.
+Every color you defined will be used as -500 variante in the palette.

-You can learn more about all configurations in: [More configurations](#user-content-more-configurations).
-You can find all variants in the Tailwind CSS documentation: [Tailwind CSS - Configuring Variants](https://tailwindcss.com/docs/configuring-variants).

 ### Examples